 During times of stress, it is deep, belly breathing you want to strive for.
 With this breathing, your breath begins from the lower part of your belly.
 As you inhale, your chest and ribs expand, pushing outward.

 After a brief pause at the top of your inhalation, you sigh heavily through pursed lips, slowly beginning your exhalation as your chest and rib cage collapse back into their neutral positions.

-A natural by product of this 4 count inhalation and 8 count exhalation is a slowed, more relaxed body and mind.
+A natural by-product of this 4 count inhalation and 8 count exhalation is a slower, more relaxed body and mind.

 Adding biblical truth to these deep breathes layers a whole new level of calm to your body by shifting your attention to God, His truth, and His grace.

 Want to give it a try?

 Begin by doing several deep breathes, following the 4 count inhalation, 8 count exhalation phase.
 When you feel comfortable, add in the biblical truth.
 As you close out your time in your breath prayer, read through the full Scripture verse and say a surrender prayer to God.